 What personal data does The Indexer collect?

-We collect the names, addresses and email addresses of subscribers.
+We collect the names, addresses, email addresses and telephone numbers of subscribers.

 We also collect the names, addresses and email addresses of contributors and potential contributors.

 What is this personal data used for?

 We use the personal data relating to subscribers for subscription management and distribution purposes.